hpe-storage/python-hpedockerplugin/docs/active-passive-based-replication.md

 ```
 This will create volume Test_RCG_Vol along with TEST_RCG remote copy group.
 The volume
 will then be added to the TEST_RCG.
-Please note that in case of failure during the operation at any stage, previous actions will be rolled back.
+Please note that in case of failure during the operation at any stage, previous actions
+are rolled back.
-E.g. if for some reason, volume Test_RCG_Vol cound not be added to Test_RCG, the volume
+E.g. if for some reason, volume Test_RCG_Vol could not be added to Test_RCG, the volume
-will be removed from the array.
+is removed from the array.

-### Failover workflow for Active/Passive based replication ###
+### Failover a remote copy group ###

 There is no single Docker command or option to support failover of a RCG.
 Instead, following
 steps must be carried out in order to do it: